Getting Started

 Cleanup

-Stop Drasi Server with Ctrl+C.
+Stop Drasi Server with Ctrl+C in the Drasi Server console.

 Stop the tutorial database: